JKirchartz/NaNoGenMo/readme.md

 3. Sherlock Shuffle
 Take a selection of Sherlock Holmes books, and shuffle them like a deck of cards.
 (Might resort to Markov)

+Bonus: Library of Babel
+A seedable web presentation of Borges classic Library of Lore